python-event-sourcery/python-event-sourcery/docs/concepts/basics.md

         self._event(TurnedOff)
 ```

-To create a `Repository` tailored for a particular Aggregate class, we need  that class and `Event Store` instance:
+To create a [Repository] tailored for a particular [Aggregate] class, we need  that class and [EventStore] instance:

 ```python
 repository = Repository[LightSwitch](event_store, LightSwitch)
 ```

-A `Repository` exposes method to create a new instance of Aggregate:
+A [Repository] exposes method to create a new instance of [Aggregate]:

 ```python
 stream_id = uuid4()